rgordonr/groups_lab/RA_info.md

 - <a href="{{ site.baseurl }}/Lucas 2003 the problem of external validity.pdf">Lucas (2003)</a>

 Don't forget to complete your bio!
 You can email it to me (along with a photo) at rrinderk@umd.edu

+Future assignment (we will provide the password at our next lab meeting):

+- <a href="https://umd.box.com/v/ridtproposal">Racial Identity Threat Proposal</a>